Kingdom of Pontus: Kingdom of Pontus

 We know little of Ariobarzanes' short reign, except that when he died his son Mithridates II (c.
 250—189) became king and was attacked by the Galatians.
 Mithridates II received aid from Heraclea Pontica, who was also at war with the Galatians at this time.
 Mithridates went on to support Antiochus Hierax against his brother Seleucus II Callinicus.
 Seleucus was defeated in Anatolia by Hierax, Mithridates, and the Galatians.
 Mithridates also attacked Sinope in 220 but failed to take the city.
 He married Seleucus II's sister and gave his daughter in marriage to Antiochus III, to obtain recognition for his new kingdom and create strong ties with the Seleucid Empire.
 The sources are silent on Pontus for the years following the death of Mithridates II, when his son Mithridates III ruled (c.
 220–198/88).

-Pharnaces I of Pontus (189–159 BC) was much more successful in his expansion of the kingdom at the expense of the Greek coastal cities.
+Pharnaces I of Pontus was much more successful in his expansion of the kingdom at the expense of the Greek coastal cities.
 He joined in a war with Prusias I of Bithynia against Eumenes of Pergamon in 188 BC, but the two made peace in 183 after Bithynia suffered a series of reversals.
 He took Sinope in 182 BC and although the Rhodians complained to Rome about this, nothing was done.
 Pharnaces also took the coastal cities of Cotyora, Pharnacia, and Trapezus in the east, effectively gaining control of most of the northern Anatolian coastline.
 Despite Roman attempts to keep the peace, Pharnaces fought against Eumenes of Pergamon and Ariarathes of Cappadocia.
 While initially successful, it seems he was overmatched by 179 when he was forced to sign a treaty.
 He had to give up all lands he had obtained in Galatia, and Paphlagonia and the city of Tium, but he kept Sinope.
 Seeking to extend his influence to the north, Pharnaces allied with the cities in the Chersonesus and with other Black Sea cities such as Odessus on the Bulgarian coast.
 Pharnaces' brother, Mithridates IV Philopator Philadelphus adopted a peaceful, pro-Roman policy.
 He sent aid to the Roman ally Attalus II Philadelphus of Pergamon against Prusias II of Bithynia in 155.